Instructor:

 prevents others from completing their work

-by opening a window to affect a temperature
+by opening a window to affect a temperature-controlled experiment.

 - Unauthorized